LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 sources, including the MySQL data source.
 SQL statements are specified within the ``inline`` method using the ``-sql`` parameter.
 Many third-party databases that support SQL statements also support the use of the ``-sql`` parameter.
-SQL inlines can be used as the primary method of database interaction in Lasso 8, or they can be used along side standard inline actions (e.g. ``-search``, ``-add``, ``-update``, ``-delete``) where a specific SQL function is desired that cannot be replicated using standard database commands.
+SQL inlines can be used as the primary method of database interaction in Lasso, or they can be used along side standard inline actions (e.g. ``-search``, ``-add``, ``-update``, ``-delete``) where a specific SQL function is desired that cannot be replicated using standard database commands.